nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `findEvent party` displays the event(s) which name(s) contain 'party'
-* `findEvent party marathon gaming` displays the event(s) which name(s) contain 'party', 'marathon' and/or 'gaming'.
+* `findEvent party marathon gaming` displays the event(s) which name(s) contain "party", "marathon" and/or "gaming".

 <div markdown="block" class="alert alert-info">:information_source:
-The <code>findEvent</code> command requires the names to be typed in full, meaning "Nich" will not suffice for finding "Nicholas".
+The <code>findEvent</code> command requires the names to be typed in full, meaning "Par" will not suffice for finding "Party".
 To make it convenient for you, the names do not have to be capitalised!
 </div>

 <hr class="command-separator">

-#### List all Members and all Events : `list`
+#### List all Members and all Events: `list`
 List all members and all events in the CCA in two separate columns.

 Format: `list`